 The Toyota AE86 came with ventilated disc brakes.
 It had a four-link axle with coil springs placed in the rear.
 And, the car was the fifth generation of Toyota Corolla’s overall lineup.

-Because of these specs, the car has enhanced handling and is mainly seen around drag racing currents today.
+Because of these specs, the car has enhanced handling and is mainly seen around drift events.
 Here is a short table describing the Toyota’s interesting driving specifications:

 |Engine Cylinders||Straight 4|

 |Maximum Power Output||6600 RPM|